On the Edge (2022 film)

 On the Edge (Entre la vie et la mort) is a Belgian-French-Spanish thriller film directed by Giordano Gederlini which stars Antonio de la Torre, Marine Vacth, and Olivier Gourmet.

 Plot

 Leo is a Spaniard working as a metro driver in Brussels.
-He is witness to the death of an individual who throw himself into the rails, whom Leo identifies with his son Hugo.
+He is witness to the death of an individual who jumped in front of a train, whom Leo identifies with his son Hugo.
 Leo embarks on a parallel investigation seeking to understand.

 Cast

 Production

 A joint co-production among companies from France, Belgium and Spain, the film was produced by Frakas Productions alongside Noodles Productions, Eyeworks and Fasten Films, with the participation of RTVE, Movistar Plus+ and support from ICEC and Eurimages.

 Release

 Distributed by Le Pacte, it was set for a 29 June 2022 theatrical release date, whereas distributed by O'Brother Distribution, and Filmax, the film will open in, respectively, Belgian and Spanish theatres on 13 and 14 July 2022.